ASUWebPlatforms/webspark-ci/README.md

 ### Getting the site ready for Playwright

-Before creating Playwright tests, it is a good idea to first seed the website with sample media.
+Before creating Playwright tests, it is a good idea to first seed the website with sample users and media.
 You can fill forms with text on demand, but this is not the case with media files.

+Visit to add an admin user.
+Give it the username `playwright`.

 Visit `/media/add`, and add media for each available media type.
 Name all of them `sample`, and for images provide the alt text of `sample image` as well as for captions use `sample caption`.
 For remote videos, be sure to choose an appropriate YoutTube video, prefereably one from the offical [Arizona State University](https://www.youtube.com/@arizonastateuniversity) channel.
 Here is a good one to use: [We build our future](https://www.youtube.com/watch?v=-pEMBc1mZZA&t=54s).
 I chose this one because it is short and has a simple title.